ZeyingGAO/zeyinggao.github.io/_pages/about.md

 Through my academic and professional experiences, I strive to contribute to a deeper understanding of social communication development and to support the needs of children with diverse communication abilities.

+Outside of my academic work, I enjoy **traveling, jogging, practicing calligraphy, reading, watching movies**, and I'm an avid fan of **TVB dramas and series**.
+These activities keep me grounded and inspired as I explore new perspectives in my research.

 ---

 ## Research Interests